 Between the two palaces facing each other you can see the flower garden, fountains and green paths that will lead you to other interesting points in the complex.
 The park has more than 4,000 types of flowers, shrubs and trees.

-Located on a hill, the Upper Belvedere Palace (Schloss Belvedere), the upper palace now houses an amazing art gallery featuring works by Austrian artists from the 19th and 20th centuries.
+Located on a hill, the Upper Belvedere Palace (Schloss Belvedere) now houses an amazing art gallery featuring works by Austrian artists from the 19th and 20th centuries.
 You will find realistic, impressionistic, classical works and more.
 On the second floor of the museum there are branches of various fields: classicism, romanticism and biedermeier.
-You can watch the impressive works of Mona and Renoir, Gustav Klimt (with his important work "The Kiss") and Agun Shilo.
+You can see the impressive works of Monet and Renoir, Gustav Klimt (with his important work "The Kiss") and Egon Schiele.

 Inside the Lower Belvedere you will find the Baroque Museum with a collection from the Middle Ages.
 Here you can take guided tours of each of the palaces and learn about the history of Vienna, the rich culture and art.
 Pay attention to the richness and splendor inside them.